snimale/TOON-BLAST-clone/README.md

 - Improvement : Score now changes smoothly using score lerp.
 - Improvement : Game now runs on a time limit basis.
 Player has to get max score before time runs out/no more moves possible.
 - Bug : Map size was dynamic, but on size change didnt spawn at screen centre, spawned at corner.
 Fix : Position of spawnner now changes dynamically, making in the map centre of screen no matter how map size change.
 - Bug : Walls size and position was not dynamic with respect to Map size changes.
-Fix : Position and scaling is not done dynamically based on the size of map on start.
+Fix : Position and scaling is done dynamically based on the size of map on start.